Yamato Kingship: Seven-Branched Sword and the Monument to Kōkaido-ō (Late Early Kofun Period)

 In the latter half of the fourth century, the Seven-Branched Swords found at the Isonokami Shrine (Nara Prefecture) are dated to 369 by their inscriptions.
 The seven-branched sword was made for the King of Japan by the crown prince of Baekje, who founded his kingdom in Mahan confederacy in 356, indicating the establishment of the alliance between the Yamato and Baekje kingdoms.
-In addition, it is important to note that the seven Chinese zodiac signs were actually presented to the King of Yamato in the "Nihon Shoki", and the actual date was 372 when the zodiac signs were carried forward two orders.
+In addition, the seven Chinese zodiac signs were actually presented to the King of Yamato in the "Nihon Shoki", and the actual date was 372 when the zodiac signs were carried forward two orders.

-In any case, Japan had a close relationship with the Gaya countries, especially Mimana, and secured the iron resources produced in the region.
-In the northern part of the peninsula, on the other hand, there is the Mimana, where the Japanese government was closely involved with the Mimana, especially with the Mimana, and secured the iron resources produced in the region.
+In any case, Japan had a close relationship with the Gaya countries, especially Mimana in the northern part of the peninsula, and secured the iron resources produced in the region.